Interested in scheduling an individualized workshop or training for your school or organization?

 Now that you have the tools, how can we apply these to help kids have successful interactions with each other, develop positive relationships, form friendships, and learn together?
 Specific topics covered include a framework for how to approach and think about peer interaction through this relationship-based lens, example natural environment and more structured activity ideas, and ways to introduce and include kids in competitive games so that they stay engaged and successful.

 Thank you for your interest!
-We’d love to meet you and your team!
+I’d love to meet you and your team!